IvisionLab/traffic-analysis/synthetic-dataset-generator/README.md

 # A TOOL FOR BUILDING MULTI-PURPOSE AND MULTI-POSE, SYNTHETIC DATA

-This is the code for our tool to generate multi-purpose, synthetic data sets from multiple camera viewpoints and environmental conditions is proposed here.
+This is the code for our tool to generate multi-purpose, synthetic data sets from multiple camera viewpoints and environmental conditions.
 The set of rendered images provide data that can be used for geometric computer vision problems, such as: Depth estimation, camera pose estimation, 3D box estimation, 3D reconstruction, camera calibration, and also pixel-perfect ground truth for scene understanding problems, such as: Semantic segmentation, instance segmentation, object detection, just to cite a few.
 It contains a wide set of features easy to extend, besides allowing for building sets of images in the well-known MSCOCO format, so ready for deep learning works.